 I’ve used peaches, apples, blueberries, cherries, and pears.
 They’re all delicious!
 However, I am partial to the peaches.
 You can even use frozen fruit – don’t thaw before you use it.
 Just sock that puppy in there frozen.
 Booya.

 Pour ¼ cup steel cut oats over the fruit.
 Did I mention this only makes one serving?
-So, you can make as many as you need for your family…or as many ramekins you have.
+So, you can make as many of these little steel cut oatmeal “cups” as you need for your family…or as many ramekins you have…and everyone can customize their own!

 Over the oats, pour ½ cup milk.
 That’s it.
 Stick them into a 400 degree oven for about 30 minutes.